 General rule: The higher the Brix value, the higher the nutrient density.

-With analog refractometers, there's a quality characteristic that goes far beyond the mere numerical value, and most users are unaware of it.
+With analog refractometers, there's a quality characteristic that goes far beyond the pure numerical value, which most users don't know.

-Dissolved substances that are not sugar make the refractive boundary in the refractometer blurry.
+The dissolved solids that aren't sugar make the refractive boundary in the refractometer blurry.
 The blurrier the refractive boundary, the higher the plant's nutrient uptake.

 Specifically, this means: If you look into the refractometer and the boundary line between light and dark is sharp and clear—then the sap mainly contains sugar and water, but few minerals.
-If the line is blurred and fuzzy—then the sap is rich in minerals, amino acids, and phytochemicals.
+If the line is fuzzy and blurred—then the sap is rich in minerals, amino acids, and secondary plant compounds.

-A high, blurry line is the best sign a refractometer can give you.
-That's the moment you know: this plant is truly well-supplied.
+A high, fuzzy line is the best sign a refractometer can give you.
+That's the moment you know: this plant is truly well-nourished.

 That's why many experienced users in regenerative agriculture recommend an optical refractometer over a digital one—because only the optical one shows you this dividing line.
 The digital one only provides a number.